 Verhaert Masters in Innovation refers to the global organization, and may refer to one or more, of the member firms, each of which is a separate legal entity.
 Verhaert Masters in Innovation respects your privacy and is committed to protect it through our compliance with this statement.
 This statement, set forth below, is our privacy statement for the global organization of Verhaert Masters in Innovation member firms and other entities within Masters in Innovation.

 In this statement, personal information means data which relates to an individual and which identifies that individual either directly or indirectly, such as your name or your contact information.
-This statement is applicable to our websites or mobile applications and all (commercial) relations between Verhaert Masters in Innovation and its customers, prospects and business partners.
+This statement is applicable to our websites or mobile applications and all (commercial) relations between Verhaert Masters in Innovation and its customers, prospects, business partners, employees, potential new employees and freelancers.
 If you have any questions regarding the processing of your personal information, please contact your usual representative.

 1. Types of personal data